Updated July 6, 2026

 How to Buy Professional Liability Insurance

 Start by identifying the exact services your Florida business provides, because insurers will rate a consultant, accountant, IT firm, or architect differently.
 Then gather your revenue, claims history, desired limits, deductible preferences, and any endorsements you need so your quote reflects your actual exposure.
 Florida businesses should compare quotes from multiple carriers, especially because the state has 720 active insurers and pricing can vary by underwriting approach.
-State-specific requirements may vary by industry and business size, and the Florida Office of Insurance Regulation is the regulatory body referenced in the data.
+State-specific requirements may vary by industry and business size, and the Florida Office of Insurance Regulation is the regulatory body referenced here.

 When you request a professional liability insurance quote in Florida, be ready to explain where you do business, whether you work in Tallahassee, Miami, Orlando, Tampa, Jacksonville, or statewide, and whether your contracts require proof of coverage.
 Ask how the policy handles negligence claims coverage, defense costs coverage, and settlements and judgments coverage, and confirm whether any endorsements narrow or broaden the form.
 If the policy is claims-made, check the retroactive date and ask about tail coverage before switching carriers.